HomeDirectoriesMastering Local Citations: A Step-by-Step Guide for Businesses

 Service-area businessUse consistent format for service area description across platforms

-This spreadsheet becomes your citation bible – the single source of truth for your citation management efforts.
+This spreadsheet becomes your single source of truth for citation management.

 • Platform/directory name